djkim-kr/ML_project/README.md

 more quickly and efficiently using various approaches with GAP and QUIP

-Internal - Using energy contribution from each Internal coordinate Normal+harmonic - Using energy contribution from each Normal coordinate / Hessian matrix Script - helps to generate the scripts to run for SLURM system
+Internal - Using energy contribution from each Internal coordinate

+Normal+harmonic - Using energy contribution from each Normal coordinate / Hessian matrix

+Script - helps to generate the scripts to run for SLURM system

+Other codes - other codes... mostly for analyzing and proto-type